elixr-games/elics/docs/architecture/world.md

 # World Class

-The `World` class in EliCS serves as the central manager of the Entity-Component-System (ECS) architecture, orchestrating the interactions between entities, components, and systems.
+The **World** class is the central hub of the EliCS ECS architecture.
+It orchestrates entities, components, queries, and systems to provide a robust, high-performance foundation for your application or game.

 ## Features

-- **Component Registration**: Simplifies registering components for structured entity construction.
+- **Component Registration**: Registers components with unique type IDs and BitSet masks, and initializes optimized storage using typed arrays.
-- **Entity Management**: Provides efficient creation, pooling, and management of entities.
+- **Entity Management**: Efficiently creates, pools, and recycles entities to minimize memory overhead.
-- **System Integration**: Coordinates systems for implementing application logic in a prioritized manner.
-- **Query Handling**: Enables advanced filtering of entities based on their component composition.

----
+- **System Integration**: Registers systems with customizable configuration and execution priority, automatically wiring up system queries.
+- **Query Handling**: Uses BitSet masks for fast entity filtering and supports deferred updates to batch processing.
+- **Global State Access**: Provides a shared global object for cross-system communication and configuration.

+## Implementation Overview

+Under the hood, the **World** class initializes and connects three core managers:

+- **ComponentManager**: Handles registration and storage of component data with performance in mind by leveraging typed arrays for cache-friendly access.
+- **EntityManager**: Uses an efficient pooling mechanism to create and recycle entities, reducing garbage collection overhead.
+- **QueryManager**: Maintains entity queries using BitSet masks for rapid matching and supports deferred entity updates, which are processed after each system update to optimize bulk modifications.

+Systems are sorted based on priority during registration, ensuring that lower-priority systems are executed first.
+This design, along with the use of BitSet operations, contributes to a highly performant ECS implementation ideal for performance-critical applications.

 ## Usage

+Below are some examples of how to set up and use the **World** class in your ECS-powered application.

 ### Registering a Component

-Components must be registered with the `World` before they can be used with entities:
+Before a component can be used with entities, it must be registered with the world.
+The component’s schema defines the data structure, types, and default values.

 ```ts
 import { World, Component, Types } from 'elics';